All Episodes

 The New York Times is junk stock.

-The uh Washington Post loses a dollar ten on every copy it sells.
+The Washington Post loses $1.10 on every copy it sells.

-This is not an effective uh business strategy, even for the left, because if you're left wing, uh you want to if you're seriously left wing, you want to get your news from people who tell you who are going to stick it to the right and tell you everything that's going on and all the rest of it, which is why these guys prefer the Daily Cost and the Huffington Most and all the rest of it.
+This is not an effective business strategy, even for the left, because if you're left-wing, if you're seriously left-wing, you want to get your news from people who are going to stick it to the right and tell you everything that's going on and all the rest of it, which is why these guys prefer the daily costs and the huffing most and all the rest of it.

-So the New York Times is essentially, by not covering the story, attempting to cater to the nice, fluffy, moderate liberal who doesn't want her dis uh her illusions discombobulated.
+So the New York Times is essentially, by not covering the story, attempting to cater to the nice, fluffy, moderate liberal who doesn't want her illusions discombobulated.

-So if you're like a grade school teacher, uh somewhere in some nice uh Connecticut suburb, and you want to think that all the clapped out liberal pieties that have inflicted disaster on the world everywhere they've been tried and are utterly stale and shop worn and 40 years old and aren't getting any better.
+So if you're like a grade school teacher somewhere in some nice Connecticut suburb and you want to think that all the clapped out liberal pieties that have inflicted disaster on the world everywhere they've been tried and are utterly stale and shop-worn and 40 years old and aren't getting any better,

-If you want to still believe in all the fluffy bunny liberal pieties, uh the New York Times says, don't worry, buy us, uh buy our newspaper, and we won't cover any of these unpleasant stories about how the nice community organization group so closely tied to nice President Obama is in fact bringing in thirteen-year-old child sex slaves uh from El Salvador.
+if you want to still believe in all the fluffy bunny liberal pieties, the New York Times says, don't worry, buy us, buy our newspaper, and we won't cover any of these unpleasant stories about how the nice community organization group so closely tied to nice President Obama is in fact bringing in 13-year-old child sex slaves from El Salvador.

 Because that wouldn't sound so nice, would it?

-Uh so we won't tell you any of that, and therefore your liberal dis your liberal illusions will not be discombobulated.
+So we won't tell you any of that, and therefore your liberal illusions will not be discombobulated.

-And that's the niche that the New York Times is is going for.
+And that's the niche that the New York Times is going for.

-I don't think uh by the way, in i they can certainly present an image of a pop uh politician, but when he actually gets elected and he's out there, uh then the real guy comes into play, and that's where Obama's mistake uh has been.
+I don't think, by the way, they can certainly present an image of a politician, but when he actually gets elected and he's out there, then the real guy comes into play.

-That this Obama's uh initial reaction, you know, when things go wrong when his numbers start dropping, when he can't get his policies through, go on TV, give some more speeches, hold a joint session of Congress, give a press conference.
+That Obama's initial reaction, you know, when things go wrong, when his numbers start dropping, when he can't get his policies through, go on TV, give some more speeches, hold a joint session of Congress, give a press conference.

-Uh he's simply not that interesting uh to be there 24-7.
+He's simply not that interesting to be there 24-7.

 I mean, people learn that the hard way.